0xmaximus/Galaxy-Bugbounty-Checklist/WordPress/README.md

 Read the stable tag, and try to find CVEs or exploits for that versions.

 Alse you can use:</br>
-grep all "wp-content/plugins/" from html.
+`grep all "wp-content/plugins/" from html`

 <br></br>